julianespinel/conductor/README.md

 	Is the email where the load test results will be sent.

-2. concurrencySpecs
+2. executionSpecs

-	Defines the concurrecy specifications of the load test.
+	Defines the execution specifications of the load test.
 You have to define 2 things here: the total number of HTTP calls you want Conductor to execute, and how many of them should be executed at the same time.

-    In this example we wanted to execute 10 HTTP requests but in sets of 5 concurrent calls.
-It means that the hole test will be executed in two rounds:
+    In this example we wanted to execute 10 HTTP requests but in sets of 5 parallel calls.
+It means that the load test will be executed in two rounds:

-    1. Round 1: 5 concurrent calls
+    1. Round 1: 5 parallel calls
-    1. Round 2: 5 concurrent calls.
+    1. Round 2: 5 parallel calls.

 1. httpRequestSpecs